johnnyb1694/data-analysis/Cetacean Analysis/Cetacean_Data_Analysis.md

   geom_step(aes(colour = strata)) +
   geom_ribbon(aes(ymin = conf.low, ymax = conf.high, fill = strata), alpha = 0.3) +
   theme_light() +
+  facet_wrap(~strata) +
-  scale_x_continuous(breaks = seq(0, 60, 5)) +
+  scale_x_continuous(breaks = seq(0, 60, 10)) +
   scale_y_continuous(labels = scales::percent_format()) +
-  labs(x = "Life Expectancy (years)",
+  labs(x = "Time until death (years)",
-       y = "Probability of Survival",
+       y = "Probability of survival",
        title = "Kaplan-Meier Survival Fit",
-       subtitle = "According to the fit, less than 50% of captive cetaceans are expected to reach 15 years old", fill = "Acquisition",
+       subtitle = "According to the fit, less than 50% of born-captive cetaceans are expected to reach age 15", fill = "Acquisition",
        colour = "Acquisition")
 ```

 ![](Cetacean_Data_Analysis_files/figure-markdown_github/unnamed-chunk-14-1.png)

-Judging by this plot, if the data is taken to be a good indicator of reality, less than 50% of cetaceans in captivity (born or captured) make it past the age of approximately 10 years old.
-This is significantly lower than the life expectancy of cetaceans in the wild where the range from 30 - 50 years.
-Interesting to note is that one would have expected the survival probability of cetaceans born into captivity to be overall lower than those captured (for example, [here](https://us.whales.org/2018/08/23/how-long-do-bottlenose-dolphins-survive-in-captivity/) ).
-However, we must factor into the equation the fact that captured cetaceans do live a few extra years *outside* of captivity so this is expected.
+Judging by these model fits, less than 50% of cetaceans born into captivity make it past the age of approximately 15 years old.
+This is significantly lower than the life expectancy of cetaceans in the wild where life expectancies typically span the range of 30 to 50 years old.

+You might have expected - according to your own logic - the survival probability of cetaceans born into captivity to be lower, on average, than those captured (see, for example, [this link](https://us.whales.org/2018/08/23/how-long-do-bottlenose-dolphins-survive-in-captivity/)).
+And you wouldn't be mistaken.
+However, here we must be careful: we must account for the fact that captured cetaceans live a certain portion of their life *prior* to being captured (captivity) so we should expect the time until death to be, in aggregate, slightly lower for this category of cetaceans.

 Cox Proportional Hazards Model
 ------------------------------

-In this instance, we will use the data from before, but this time we will be able to factor in the effect of different covariates (such as sex and captivity origin) on the probability of survival.
+Now we will use the same data, but this time we want to compare survival risks between different classes of species - for example, how much more likely is a male to die than a female?
+What about cetaceans caught in the last 20 years?
+To answer these questions we need to turn to the 'Cox Proportional Hazards' model.

 A 'hazard' can be thought of as the instantaneous probability of transition from one 'state' to another - in this case, the states are 'Alive' and 'Dead'.
 The Cox proportional hazards model assumes that:

 -   The 'hazard' of an individual life is dependent on (i) a *non-parametric* 'baseline' hazard dependent only on time; and (ii) a *parametric* regression-based model, parametrised by a set of time independent factors such as sex
 -   The ratio of an individual's hazard to the 'baseline' hazard remains in a constant proportion over time